-In 2020 forecasts and predictions for the CAD/INR exchange rate were driven almost entirely by the Coronavirus pandemic rather than any fundamentals or relative sentiment towards the Canadian and Indian economies.
+In 2021 forecasts and predictions for the CAD/INR exchange rate continue to be driven almost entirely by the Coronavirus pandemic rather than any fundamentals or relative sentiment towards the Canadian and Indian economies.

 Canadian dollar to Indian rupee bank forecasts